-Operation and Maintenance Program Element Responsible Position, Department Name Telephone Number Overall management, operation and maintenance of the sanitary sewer system.
-Director, Housing Operations Hassan Ghamlouch (951) 827-4850 The Maintenance Operations, Housing Services department is responsible for repairs and maintenance to the portion of Assistant Director, Maintenance Operations, Housing Services Eric Shuler (951) 827-4849 the sewer system serving Canyon Crest Family Student Housing.
-Maintenance Supervisor, Housing Services John Peraino (951) 827-2121 Maintain an up-to-date map of the collection system showing all gravity line segments and manholes, pumping facilities, pressure pipes and valves, and Maintenance Plumber Supervisor, Plant Services Jerry Higgins (951) 827-7696 storm water conveyance systems.
+Table 4-1 - Operation and Maintenance Program Elements Operation and Maintenance Program Element Activities and Responsible Organization Overall management, operation and maintenance of the sanitary sewer system.
+Management, operation and maintenance of the entire UC Riverside sanitary sewer system is the responsibility of the UC Riverside Facilities Services department.
+The department is also the initial responder to SSOs.
+Maintain an up-to-date map of the collection system showing all gravity line segments and manholes, pumping facilities, pressure pipes and valves, and storm water conveyance systems.
 Maps of the portion of the sewer system serving the main campus is in AutoCAD format.
 The map shows line size and material type.
 The map also has partial details regarding manholes including name of manhole, invert elevation, and ring elevation.
-Executive Director, Capital Resource Management, Architects & Engineers Richard Racicot (951) 827-1277 Sewer system maps of Faculty Housing, the University Child Care Center, Canyon Crest Family Student Housing, and the A&I, Lothian, and Pentland Hills Residence Halls are in hard copy format.
-The process and procedures for maintaining the sanitary sewer system maps are integrated into the overall work processes of Capital Resource Management Services.
-Routine preventative operation and maintenance activities by staff and contractors, including a system for Assistant Director, Plant Services Mike Terry (951) 827-4880 scheduling regular maintenance and cleaning of the sanitary sewer system with more frequent cleaning and Maintenance Plumber Supervisor, Plant Services Jerry Higgins (951) 827-7696 maintenance targeted at known problem areas.
-Director, Housing Operations Hassan Ghamlouch (951) 827-4850 UC Riverside has measures in place to keep the system in good repair and prevent infiltration/inflow, service interruptions, and system failures.
-These measures include regular scheduled inspection, maintenance, and cleaning of Assistant Director, Maintenance Operations, Eric Shuler (951) 827-4849

-Operation and Maintenance Program Element Responsible Position, Department Name Telephone Number the collection system as summarized below: Housing Services John Peraino (951) 827-2121 Routine Inspections: Maintenance Supervisor, Housing Services Gustavo Plascencia (951) 827-6061 Manholes: Scheduled weekly inspections target specific manholes, rotating through all the manholes on campus at least once each year.
-If there Lothian Senior Manager, Dining Services Joe Steinmeyer (951) 827-3611 are any reported or identified problems in the area surrounding a specific manhole, they are addressed on a case Facilities Manager, Highlander Union Building Richard Aten (951) 827-1697 Overall system: Each year all system lines > 8-inch are inspected and maintained by hydro-jetting.
-Where feasible, 6-inch lines are also inspected.
-A video inspection program was implemented during the 2012-2013 period, and 1,000 feet of sewer line video inspection was completed.
-Distance of sewer line video inspection is planned to increase each year.
-Maintenance Supervisor, University Extension Routine Maintenance: • Root control: Maintenance for root intrusion is conducted where needed based on results of routine inspections.
-Overall System: At least once each year portions of the system are cleaned using a hydro-jet or vacuum in targeted areas selected according to information obtained through routine inspections. • All grease interceptors are pumped before reaching 25% total occupied capacity.
-Grease Interceptor Self-Inspection Training: Grease Interceptor Self-Inspection Training has been developed in collaboration with the City of Riverside Sewerage System Division Environmental Compliance Section to ensure grease interceptors are pumped at appropriate frequencies.
+Sewer system maps of Faculty Housing, the Child Development Center, A&I, Lothian, and Pentland Hills Residence Halls are in hard copy format.
+The process and procedures for maintaining the sanitary sewer system maps are integrated into work processes of Facilities Services, and Planning, Design and Construction.
+Routine preventative operation and maintenance activities by staff and contractors, including a system for scheduling regular maintenance and cleaning of the sanitary sewer system with more frequent cleaning and maintenance targeted at known problem areas.
+UC Riverside has measures in place to keep the system in good repair and prevent infiltration/inflow, service interruptions, and system failures.
+These measures include regular scheduled inspection, maintenance, and cleaning of the collection system as summarized below: Routine Inspections: • Manholes: Scheduled weekly inspections target specific manholes, rotating through all the manholes on campus at least once each year.
+If there are any reported or identified problems in the area surrounding a specific manhole, they are addressed on a case by case basis. • Overall system: Each year all system lines > 8- inch are camera inspected and maintained by hydro-jetting.
+Where accessible, 6-inch lines are also camera inspected.
+Routine Maintenance: Root control: Maintenance for root intrusion is conducted where needed based on results of routine inspections.
+Overall System: At least once each year portions of the system are cleaned using a hydro-jet or